-Name Independent Officers Supplementary Explanation on Applicable Items Reason for Appointment Masayasu Hashimoto 0 Masayasu Hashimoto is a former employee of Resona Bank, Ltd. which is the Company's bank of transaction.
-However he has been retired for the past 10 years.
+However, he has been retired for the past 11 years.
 After retiring from the bank, he worked at Resona Card Co., Ltd. The amount of transaction between Resona Card Co., Ltd. and our Company is extremely small.
-In addition to his many years of experience in a financial institution and specialized knowledge, Masayasu Hashimoto has experience as a Managing Executive Officer in a credit card company.
+Managing Executive Officer in a credit card company.
 He has been judged as a person who can oversee the company directors from an objective, impartial and neutral standpoint and provide advice and recommendations to ensure valid and appropriate decision-making from the Board of Directors.
 He is a former employee of Resona Bank, Ltd. and Resona Card Co., Ltd. However, the Company's share of bank transactions at Resona Bank, Ltd. are not remarkable, and the amount of transactions with Resona Card Co., Ltd. is also minimal, and would not affect his independence.
-Furthermore, the said person was appointed as an independent director because there are no special stakes between the Company and the said person, and there is no reason for concern regarding conflict of interest with general shareholders.
+Furthermore, the said person was appointed as an independent director because there are no special stakes between the Company and the said person, and there is reason for concern regarding conflict of interest with general shareholders.
 Yoshio Hayakawa 0 Yoshio Hayakawa is a former employee of Ernst & Young ShinNihon LLC, the Company's accounting auditor.
-However, he has been retired for the past ten years.
+However, he has been retired for the past 10 years.
 After retiring from the auditing firm, he opened his own private accounting firm and served as a director of a school corporation and a business corporation which do not have business transactions with the Company.
 Using his expertise and experience as a chartered accountant, Yoshio Hayakawa is judged as a person who can supervise the company directors from an impartial and neutral standpoint and provide advice and recommendations to ensure valid and appropriate decision-making from the Board of Directors.
-He is a former employee of Ernst & Young ShinNihon LLC, as the Company's accounting auditor, but has never been in charge of this Company, and would not affect his independence.
-Furthermore, he was appointed as an independent director because there is no reason for concern regarding conflict of interest with the general shareholders.
+Furthermore, the said person was appointed as an independent director because there are no special stakes between the Company and the said person, and there is reason for concern regarding conflict of interest with general shareholders.

-[Independent directors] Number of independent directors
+[Independent directors]